 The actions of the captain meant that the ship arrived and rescued the child at the moment when he was about to drown.
 When the child regained consciousness, he knelt down to thank the captain for saving his life.
 The captain picked up the child and asked: “My child, how did you hold on for so long?”
 The child replied: “I knew you will come to save me!”
 “But how did you know for sure that I was going to come and save you?” asked the captain.
-“Because I know you’re that kind of person!” replied the boy.
+“Because I know you’re that kind of person and I had faith in you!” replied the boy.

 Happiness is when someone can trust you.
 When in despair, the fact that others think of you and believe that you will bring salvation is even more special.
-That trust in you is the fortune you accumulate all the time and deposit in someone else’s account.
-The opportunity for success and the happiness in others’ trust are yours to keep because when there is a need, others will send the happiness and wealth to you.
+That faith in you is the fortune you accumulate all the time and deposit in someone else’s account.
+The opportunity for success and happiness in others’ trust is yours to keep because when there is a need, others will send the happiness and wealth to you.

 Translated by Yi Ming and edited by Helen